tuftsceeo/Tufts_Create3_Examples/telerobot_example/REAME.md

-# Teleoperation & Teleprescence with the iRobot® Create® 3
+# Teleoperation & Teleprescence with iRobot™ Education's Create® 3

-In this example, you will learn to control a Create® 3 robot with the keyboard on your laptop.
+In this example, you will learn to control a Create®3 robot with the keyboard on your laptop.
 Being able to control the robot from a distance makes it teleoperational.
-To make it have telepresence, design a phone stand that can attach to the top of the Create® 3 robot.
+To make it have telepresence, design a phone stand that can attach to the top of the Create®3 robot.
 Facetime or Zoom into your phone so you can see the environment where you are driving the robot.
 This allows you to feel present as your robot navigates around.

 ## ROS2 Commands

-Great news, the package needed for teleoperation is already imbedded in the ROS2 environment!
-We will just make slight changes to the parameters of the Create® 3 robot and to the node arguments so that it all runs correctly.
+Great news, the package needed for teleoperation is already imbedded in the ROS 2 environment!
+We will just make slight changes to the parameters of the Create®3 robot and to the node arguments so that it all runs correctly.

-First, we need to disable the motion control safety features of the Create® 3 robot.
+First, we need to disable the motion control safety features of the Create®3 robot.
 This will allow you to drive the robot in reverse.

 ```
 ros2 param set /[Namespace]/motion_control safety_override full
 ```

-Then we can run the teleop_twist_keyboard package that is already in the ROS2 environment.
+Then we can run the teleop_twist_keyboard package that is already in the ROS 2 environment.

 ```
 ros2 run teleop_twist_keyboard teleop_twist_keyboard --ros-args --ros-args -r __ns:=/{Namespace}